Theme: Follow Your Heart - Love At The Movies

 During the opening night event at the 10th Anniversary of the TCM Film Festival and 25th Anniversary of the TCM network, Ted Turner,

-founder of TCM, was honored with a special tribute and video, which also screened in other Festival venues that night.
+with a special tribute and video, which also screened in other Festival venues that night.
 The opening night

-When Harry Met Sally, starring Meg Ryan and Billy Crystal, directed by Rob Reiner.
+film was When Harry Met Sally, starring Meg Ryan and Billy Crystal, directed by Rob Reiner.
 Pictured from left to right are: Jennifer

 Dorian, General Manager, TCM; Ben Mankiewicz, Primetime Host, TCM; Rob Reiner; Meg Ryan; Ted Turner; Billy Crystal; Genevieve